 The Global Production Networks newsletter provides you occasionally with the latest information about our research topics and upcoming projects.

 Our science-based production network management approach provides the tools and methods for all our consulting projects.
 It has proven its usefulness and applicability in our assessment and optimization of more than 65 production networks.
-We first published our approach in 2014 (Read more about our book) and have been enhancing it with every project since then.

 Read more about our consulting projects in the area of production networks.